AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineIterativeReweightedLeastSquaresVariant.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

 * cValue: How strict should the model can classify the data correctly.
 Higher the cValue, the closer the data points to the decision boundary.

+* kernelFunction: The kernel function to be used to train the model.
+Available options are:

+  *  Linear

+  *  Polynomial

+  *  RadialBasisFunction

+  *  Sigmoid

+  *  Cosine

 #### Returns: